Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

      ```sh
           sudo apt-get install chirpstack-gateway-bridge
      ```
+* Update the MQTT connection details so that ChirpStack Gateway Bridge is able to connect to your MQTT broker.
+You will find the configuration file in the ```/var/config/chirpstack-gateway-bridge/chirpstack-gateway-bridge.toml``` directory.
 * Start the latest chirpstack-gateway-bridge depending on your system uses ```init.d``` or ```systemd```
     * init.d
     ```sh